-  Once you have applied the vintage wood and it is all dry now it is time to mix up your plaster.
+Apply the vintage wood and make sure it is completely dry.
+Next, it is time to mix up your plaster.

 Once you have it on your board take your putty knife and spread it onto your boards pressing it down into the texture.
 One of my favorite things about the planks is they have a beautiful texture to them that really stands out once you have added the plaster.
 Adding the plaster is what creates the weathered white wood look!

 You can go back and smooth areas out, take a little more plaster off or add a little more until you get it just how you want it.
 This plaster doesn’t dry super fast which allows you good working time.